 The First Year Representatives ensure that issues and views pertaining to members in their first year of post-secondary education are represented in the executive and Society in general.
+It is the their responsibility to hold at least two events.
 There are two positions.
 The position lasts for two semesters, starting in the fall.